mohd-arham-islam/Rental-Bikes-Demand-Prediction/End-to-End Project Implementation.md

 At the same time, you retain full control over the AWS resources powering your application and can access the underlying resources at any time.

+**Comparison of different AWS services for deployment**

 | Service                  | Pros                                                      | Cons                                                   |
 |--------------------------|-----------------------------------------------------------|--------------------------------------------------------|
 | **AWS Elastic Beanstalk** | - Easy to use and set up.  - Auto-scales your application. - Handles load balancing, monitoring, and auto-recovery. - Supports a variety of programming languages including Python. | - Limited control over the underlying infrastructure. - Limited customizability, especially for highly complex applications. - Pricing can be higher than other options for long-term use. |
 | **Amazon EC2**           | - Full control over the virtual server instance. - Can be customized to fit the specific requirements of your Flask app and ML project. - Scalable, and can be used for various other applications. | - Requires manual configuration for load balancing, scaling, and monitoring. - Maintenance, patching, and updates are your responsibility. - You need to manage the entire infrastructure, which can be complex. |
 | **AWS Lambda**           | - Serverless, so you don't need to worry about infrastructure. - Cost-effective as you only pay for the compute time used. - Scales automatically based on traffic. - Well-suited for lightweight Flask apps and smaller ML workloads. | - Limited to 15 minutes of execution time per request. - Limited to 3 GB of memory per execution. - Cold start latency can be an issue. - May require additional services for database and long-running tasks. |

+**Steps Involved**

+* Create a folder named `.ebextensions` and create a `python.config` file.
+* Write the following code:
+`option_settings:
+    "aws:elasticbeanstalk:container:python":
+    WSGIPath: application:application`

+* Create an application.py file which is basically a copy of app.py and change the name of flask app to the same.